 16) You’re still hurting.

 Never suffer in silence.
 If you’ve had a negative experience, such as being bullied or perhaps you’ve lost someone close to you; always seek support.
-Whether that means opening up to a friend, talking to us here at Ditch, or working through difficult emotions with a counsellor, remember that you’re not alone.
+Whether that means opening up to a friend, talking to us here at Ditch the Label, or working through difficult emotions with a counsellor, remember that you’re not alone.
 But still hurting is natural and it doesn’t have to be a bad thing.
 It reminds you that you’re fully alive and healing.
-It’s not feeling any emotions at all, that would be the real tragedy.
+It’s not feeling any emotions at all that would be the real tragedy.

 17) You’re learning.

 Whatever it is you’re learning about; having something that intrigues you enough to explore it is worth celebrating.
-Whether it’s life on mars, politics and society or overcoming bullying (like us here at Ditch), delve into whatever interests you.
+Whether it’s life on mars, politics and society or working for equality, delve into whatever interests you.
 Learning more each day puts you ahead of people who already think they know everything.

 18) You see outside ‘planet you’.